Amal Clooney Returns Home After Being Honored At Women Of Impact Dinner

 — AlbertaFerretti (@AlbertaFerretti) January 31, 2017

-Speaking of the Women of Impact Dinner, another People magazine article reported that Amal Clooney kept good company with some of the world’s most influential women at the event also attended by Kemi Adeosun, Nigeria’s female finance minister, and Xi Jinping, the president of China, the event was focused on the “fourth industrial revolution,” and the way the world is being changed by technology.
+Speaking of the Women of Impact Dinner, another People magazine article reported that Amal Clooney kept good company with some of the world’s most influential men and women at the event also attended by Kemi Adeosun, Nigeria’s female finance minister, and Xi Jinping, the president of China.
+The event was focused on the “fourth industrial revolution,” and the way the world is being changed by technology.

 Amal Clooney stunned in vintage @CHANEL haute couture at The World Economic Forum’s Women of Impact dinner. pic.twitter.com/hzPCe3N7js